-DARPA and the US Air Force have completed a free flight test of its Hypersonic Air-breathing Weapon Concept last month.
+DARPA and the US Air Force have completed a flight test of its Hypersonic Air-breathing Weapon Concept last month.

 The HAWC vehicle operates best in an oxygen-rich atmosphere, where speed and manoeuvrability make it difficult to detect in a timely way.
 It could strike targets much more quickly than subsonic missiles and has significant kinetic energy even without high explosives.